 The local board hired a Communication Specialist to improve the ability to communicate information to customers as quickly as possible and to enhance the information being made available to the public.
+Due to transition of staff, the local area no longer has a dedicated Communications Specialist, but that staff member still maintains these responsibilities as part of the Program Specialist duties.
+As of November 23, 2022, there is a current job posting for an Information and Communications Specialist for NWPA Job Connect.
 The local board is working with the Office of Vocational Rehabilitation and other divisions of the PA Department of Labor and Industry to ensure that the information is ADA accessible as well, given the shift to virtual communications and services as a result of the COVID-19 pandemic.
 In addition, partner meetings are held monthly to share information and discuss system improvements to continue to increase access to programs and services.
-This includes but is not limited to the One Stop Operator, Title II Adult Education, EARN, Title I WIOA Adult, Dislocated Worker, and Youth Programs, Youth Re-Entry Programs, TANF Programs, Office of Vocational Rehabilitation, Veterans Services, Wagner-Peyser Services, etc. Meetings are held as well with front line PA CareerLink® partner staff to discuss program challenges and opportunities, increasing access through technology, etc.
+This includes but is not limited to the One Stop Operator, Title II Adult Education, EARN, SNAP, Title I WIOA Adult, Dislocated Worker, and Youth Programs, Youth Re-Entry Programs, TANF Programs, Office of Vocational Rehabilitation, Veterans Services, which includes referrals to the Disabled Veterans Outreach Program Representative for Disabled Veterans, Wagner-Peyser Services, etc. Meetings are held as well with front line PA CareerLink® partner staff to discuss program challenges and opportunities, increasing access through technology, etc. Ad Hoc reports are pulled monthly and quarterly by the Operator staff, Title I staff, and NWPA Job Connect Board staff.
+Information is compiled and presented at board committee meetings as well as board meetings.
+Discussions regarding the data and progress with goals are held on a weekly or bi-weekly basis with the Operator and Title I management.
+The goals are set using Common Performance Measures and Fiscal Measures to ensure compliance.